Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Conclusions

 From a physics of locomotion perspective, this paper reveals that a unified framework can capture and explain undulatory swimming in highly damped environments with both intrinsic and acquired drag anisotropy.
 Drag anisotropy is believed to be the critical principle which enables effective undulatory swimming~\cite{gray1955propulsion,jing2013optimization,koens2016rotation,alben2019efficient,alben2021efficient}.
 Prior work has typically considered the intrinsic property of an element translating through a flowable medium (e.g., viscous fluid~\cite{koens2016rotation} and granular media~\cite{li2013terradynamics,Maladen:2011es}) or a locomotors' surface structures~\cite{hu2009mechanics,rieser2021functional} as the cause of drag anistropy and therefore effective undulatory swimming~\cite{gray1955propulsion,gray1953undulatory,jayne1988muscular,Maladen:2011es,stephens2008dimensionality}.
 More recently, studies have demonstrated effective undulatory swimming with no intrinsic drag anisotropy.
 These works modulated the magnitude of surface traction via either static friction~\cite{alben2019efficient,jing2013optimization} or periodic lifting and landing of body appendages~\cite{chong2022general} to produce undulatory locomotion.
 Here, we posit that effective undulatory swimming shares the same physical principles between these two scenarios (intrinsic drag anisotropy and friction modulation).
-Specifically, we demonstrated that terrestrial multilegged locomotion can be recast as a fluid-like problem with the nonlinearites of the foot-ground interaction leading to acquired drag anisotropy in the environments dominated by isotropic, rate-independent Coulomb friction.
+Specifically, we demonstrated that terrestrial multi-legged locomotion can be recast as a fluid-like problem with the nonlinearites of the foot-ground interaction leading to acquired drag anisotropy in the environments dominated by isotropic, rate-independent Coulomb friction.
 Notably, the body-leg coordination to optimize leg retraction converges to the leg use to maximize acquired drag anisotropy.
 By performing these experiments and developing this framework, we broaden and deepen our understanding of undulatory swimming and allow for comparison and cross-referencing of locomotion in different substrates.
-This paper further reveals the geometric nature of terrestrial swimming.
-Typically observed in highly-damped environments, geometric locomotion has a property that net translation is generated from properly coordinated self-deformation to counter drag forces~\cite{kelly1995geometric,ostrowski1998geometric,shapere1989geometric,hatton2015nonconservativity}.
-During the last decades, physicists and engineers have developed a powerful geometric mechanics framework to understand biological undulatory swimming behaviors~\cite{rieser2019geometric,astley2020surprising,chong2022coordinating} and design novel swimming gaits for robots~~\cite{shammas2007geometric,hatton2015nonconservativity,hatton2013geometric}.
-This geometric approach replaces laborious calculation with illustrative diagrams and therefore offers quantitative and qualitative insights into locomotion.
-However, the application of geometric mechanics was limited to the environment where friction dominated over the inertial forces.
-Surprisingly, recent work successfully used geometric mechanics to study legged systems~\cite{chong2022general,ozkan2020systematic,zhao2020multi} despite not having a solid theoretical foundation (non-negligible inertia).
-Here, we showed that terrestrial swimming has a property of effective viscous drag, which guaranteed the convergence to steady-state quasi-static locomotion despite the temporal frequency and friction coefficient.
-In this way, our framework rationalizes the application of geometric mechanics to multi-legged terrestrial swimming, offering building blocks for future exploration of terrestrial swimming using geometric mechanics.